trussworks/trussels-guide/trussels.md

 ## Practice: [Distributed-first](https://github.com/trussworks/Distributed-playbook)
 We are a distributed-first business.

-While we are :lock:[headquartered in San Francisco](https://docs.google.com/document/d/1YQMTZInuIQkLxma-MJAP8w7c88OzK0Zq04m8AtN5SlI/edit), many of us work from home, work while traveling to clients, or live and work in entirely different cities or states.
+While there is a large handful of Trussels in the San Francisco bay area, we are ultimately a distributed-first company with Trussels that live and work in entirely different cities or states across the country.
+Many of us work from home or co-work spaces, or work while traveling to clients.

 We :lock:[run experiments to figure out how to better include distributed folk](https://docs.google.com/document/d/1rvMuncGkYbSxEz0y5c5fBy6bgGC_Vt62QvhysCQ7Ris/edit#), and we have [a playbook for our established practices](https://github.com/trussworks/Distributed-playbook).